Linuxfabrik/monitoring-plugins/check-plugins/gitlab-liveness/README.md

 Checks whether the GitLab application server is alive by querying the `/-/liveness` endpoint.
 This probe detects deadlocked Rails controllers caused by multi-threading issues.
 A successful response confirms that no controllers are deadlocked.

+**Important Notes:**

+* GitLab 12.4 or later
+* The requesting client IP must be included in the GitLab monitoring allowlist.
+See [how to add IPs to the allowlist](https://docs.gitlab.com/ee/administration/monitoring/ip_allowlist.html).
+* This check is exempt from Rack Attack rate limiting.
+* GitLab Health Checks documentation: <https://docs.gitlab.com/ee/administration/monitoring/health_check.html>

 **Data Collection:**

 * Sends an HTTP GET request to the GitLab liveness endpoint (default: `http://localhost/-/liveness`)